askovg/production_inventory_agent/README.md

-# Production & Inventory Optimization Agent aaa
+# Production & Inventory Optimization Agent

 ## Project Overview
 This project implements an AI-assisted agent for monitoring and optimizing production and inventory in a supply chain context.